paoespinozarias/Mapping-OWLtoOAS/README.md

 ##### <a name="operations"></a>Operations

-On the other hand, operations in OAS are the HTTP methods used to manipulate these paths.
+Operations in OAS are the HTTP methods used to manipulate these paths.
 Such operations are defined in [Path Item Objects](#pathItemObject) as [Operation Objects](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.3.md#operationObject).
 It is worth mentioning that a single path can support multiple operations but only one instance of them, for example it is allowed to define only one GET an only one POST for the same path.

-In the following, only those elements where an OWL element needs to be mapped to OAS are presented:
+Each operation should deal with a response that contains the returned resources from executing this operation according to the details described below.

 OWL | OAS | Comments
 ---|:---:|---
 `owl:Class`  | `schema`  | It should be defined as part of the [Response Object](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.3.md#response-object) and as a [Reference Object](#referenceObject) of the [Schema Object](#schemaObject).
+In addition, if the operation is a POST or a PUT it must be included as part of the [Request Body Object](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.3.md#request-body-object) and as a [Reference Object](#referenceObject) of the [Schema Object](#schemaObject).

-In the following some basic examples about `get` operations are provided.
+Next, some basic examples about `get` and `post` operations are provided.
 For simplicity the response of the `200` HTTP status code is show together with the content defined as `application/json` media type.
 In OAS further details about all supported [HTTP codes](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.3.md#http-status-codes) and [Media Types](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.3.md#media-types) are provided.

 **Operation examples**